The last day to waive the insurance requirement for spring and summer is January 28, 2024.

-Required Health Insurance for Full Time Students
+Required Health Insurance for Full Time Undergraduates

 ACTION REQUIRED – Students must either enroll in OR waive the Student Health Insurance Plan.
 If you do not waive the Student Health Insurance Plan you will be automatically enrolled and charged for this plan if you are an undergraduate student registered for 9 or more hours.

 Undergraduate students registered for 9 or more hours are required to carry health insurance.
 This requirement is met by having either private health insurance or the student health insurance plan.